AXElements/mouse/README.markdown

 # MRMouse

-A port of mouse.rb from AXElements.
-Cleaned up and rewritten and C.
+A port of mouse.rb from [AXElements](http://github.com/Marketcircle/AXElements),
+but cleaned up and rewritten in C to be more portable across languages and runtimes.

 Not much to see right now.